Towards an AI assistant for power grid operators: Featured function for effective assistant support

-\item \textbf{Support efficient correction / Encourage granular feedback} - Grid operators are well-trained experts, capable of evaluating the assistant's answers and provide feedback.
-Thus, the latter must be able to learn from them, for instance, by understanding in hindsight that some additional context needs to be considered to select a curative action or remembering that a line is under maintenance during a defined period.
+\textbf{Take into account and learn from user behavior and feedback} - Grid operators are well-trained experts, capable of evaluating the assistant's answers and providing feedback.
+Thus, to ensure continuous performance improvement (Fig. \ref{fig:assistant}), the latter must be able to learn from users, for instance by understanding that additional context needs to be considered alongside a specific action, or remembering that a line is under maintenance during a user-provided period.
+Remembering recent interactions is paramount to user acceptance (nobody likes repeating requests) and capturing user context.

-\item \textbf{Inform the user about uncertainty in services provided} - If there is too much uncertainty yet when considering some preventive actions, it is reasonable to inform the operator about it so that he waits for the last instant to decide, before the action opportunity expires.
-Also, the operator should be able to assess any additional risks due to its actions in the next hours.
-Operators should also get informed of possibly missing or bad quality data and hence uncertain observability.
-The operator should finally know if any result is deterministic or probabilistic.

-\item \textbf{Scope services when in doubt} - When not yet sure about some action implementation because of uncertainty, the operator can first simply indicate his intention of using such or such flexibility and later decide how he would like to implement it: the assistant should be able to deal with different levels of abstraction.
-This is also true when giving some contextual information: ahead of time, it might be more relevant to only communicate about aggregated loads in some areas, only sharing individual load values near more certain real-time.

-\item \textbf{Learn from user behaviour / Remember recent interactions} - Operators often have specific decision-making processes, some relying on numerous power-flow simulations to assess a situation, others more akin to rely on their expertise of the considered area, and a good assistant should adjust to these user-specific behaviours.
-For instance, when supporting a user accustomed to simulations, it could recompute them when the user is busy on the phone to integrate the latest grid changes when he hangs up.
+Moreover, each operator has a personal decision-making style, some relying on numerous power-flow simulations to assess a situation, others relying on their expertise.
+A good assistant should adjust to these user-specific profiles.

-\item \textbf{Convey the consequences of user actions} - As well as assistants should learn over time, so should operators!
-It is often deplored that the consequences of unary grid operations are poorly monitored, which in return, prevent operators from valuable feedback.
-Assistants delivering a detailed report of how the grid evolved after a specific action would tremendously speed up the way operators acquire experience, and yield better grid management.
-Interpretability and explainability are required here.
+\textbf{Convey the consequences of user actions} - Not only should an assistant avoid operator deskilling for what was already done effectively, but also should it reinforce user expertise through interaction.
+In power systems, it is often deplored that the consequences of grid operations are poorly monitored, which in return deprives operators of valuable feedback.
+Assistants delivering a detailed report of how the grid evolved after a specific action would tremendously speed up the way operators acquire experience by mobilizing their deliberative thinking process (S2 in section \ref{sec:humanai_dynamics_in_decision_making}), and yield better grid management.
+As what KPIs should be tracked is task-dependent, the operator is also implied in this bidirectional dialog.
+Logically, interpretability and explainability are inseparable from building this successful human-AI hybridization (fig. \ref{fig:assistant}).